mui/material-ui/docs/src/pages/customization/palette/palette.md

 ### Using a color object

-The simplest way to customize an intention is to import one or more of the provided colors and apply them to a palette intention:
+The simplest way to customize a palette color is to import one or more of the provided colors and apply them:

 ```js
 import { createMuiTheme } from '@material-ui/core/styles';